No-Regret Gaussian Process Optimization of Time-Varying Functions: Problem setting

 \end{assumption}

-This assumption allows us to adopt the frequentist GP interpretation:~$f_t$ is a fixed, smooth function in the RKHS ball of radius~$B$, rather than a random draw from a prior distribution on functions.
+Although we do not work under the exact agnostic setting introduced in~\cite{Srinivas_2012}, as we model $f_t$ as a stochastic process, we do not assume a prior on~$f$ as in the Bayesian setting.
+Hence, the analysis is ultimately frequentist, with guarantees and bounds are conditional to the a.s. event~\eqref{Eq:RKHS}.
 However, because each observation~$(x_t,y_t)$ corresponds to a potentially different function~$f_t$, past data may become obsolete as the function evolves.
 We therefore need a model of temporal evolution that quantifies how older observations can still be trusted at the current step.

+We have chosen not to repeat it at every occasion, but we stress that all the results that are following featuring Assumption~\ref{as.1} are to be thought of to hold at most almost surely.
+In most cases, the results will be presented to hold with probability~$1-\delta$, which trivially includes an almost sure event.

-{\bf Temporal Regularity via Uncertainty Injection.} We introduce an Uncertainty Injection (UI) model to describe temporal drift in~$(f_t)_{t \geq 0}$.
+\paragraph{Temporal Regularity via Uncertainty Injection.} We introduce an Uncertainty Injection (UI) model to describe temporal drift in~$(f_t)_{t \geq 0}$.
 The idea is to treat past evaluations as noisier, the further back in time they are.